k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 What should be changed in the flow to get the following population logic:

-* If the customer is not an employee whereby their name is not in the EMPLOYEE_LIST table,throw an error.
+* If the customer is not an employee whereby their name is not in the EMPLOYEE_LIST table, throw an error.
 Otherwise continue and populate the EMP_ID into the CUSTOMER LU table.

 **Step 3 - Read Data from the File**